-His extensive work with the Leone Band has piloted the band to new heights as regards concert activity.
-Aware of the constant need to keep up with change, he has been at the front in presenting the ever-increasing Gozitan audiences with contemporary, challenging and rather ‘unfamiliar’ classics as well as more trendy, popular music – the latter also resulting in the highly rated Leone Goes Pop series.
-Drifting away from the ubiquitous, tried and tested music has managed to bring back the big audiences to the Leone Band’s concerts and has set new parameters for others to follow.
+In 1990 Colin also first became associated with the Teatru ta’ l-Opra Aurora and its parent organisation, the Leone Philharmonic Society, being appointed resident conductor in 1991.
+Aware of the constant need to keep up with change, he has been at the front in drifting away from the ubiquitous, tried and tested music, thus presenting contemporary, challenging and rather ‘unfamiliar’ classics as well as more trendy, popular music – the latter also resulting in the highly-rated Leone Goes Pop series.
+This has piloted the Leone Band to new heights – bringing back the big audiences to the band’s concerts and setting new parameters as regards the local band scenario.

 He is also very much involved in church music, where he also made his conducting debut back in his student days.
 He has served as ‘festa’ music director in several Gozitan parishes and churches.
 In 1995 he officially started his relationship with the Gozo Cathedral, first as director of its resident choir, the Chorus Ecclesiae Cathedralis, and then as maestro di cappella.